codemargaret/galactic-calculator/README.md

 _Accepts empty inputs_

-_Continent selection does not show, although the value is still captured._

-_Currently, the age calculation is not very accurate, because it's based on the fixed year 2017.
-Ideally, I would like to get it working with Moment.js or Date.now._
+_In the future, I would like the site to congratulate users who have lived beyond their life expectancy.
+I'd also like to add conversions for animal years._

 ## Support and contact details